RENCI/adda_for_floodwater/README.md

 </pre>
 - **WATERCONTROL** - csv file containing open-water lon/lat locations and surface values, same format as the LANDCONTROL file

 The ADDA repo and **grid_to_stationfile_maps.yml** contain files for the HSOFS and ec95d grids.
 Users can add grids as needed, following the above formatting and information.
+This is the "default" file content; **PATHTO** will need to be set by the user.
 <pre>
 GRIDMAP: &gridmap
  HSOFS: